Pack3tL0ss/ConsolePi/README.md

 When ConsolePi enters hotspot mode, it first determines if the wired port is up and has an IP.
 If the wired port is *not* connected, then the hotspot distributes DHCP, but does not provide a "Default Gateway" to clients.
 This allows a user to dual connect without having to remove a route to a gateway that can't get anywhere.
 I commonly use a second USB WLAN adapter to connect to ConsolePi, while remaining connected to the internet via a different SSID on my primary adapter.

+> If a domain is provided to the wired port via DHCP, and the hotspot is enabled ConsolePi will distribute that same domain via DHCP to clients.

 ## Automatic OpenVPN Tunnel

 When an interface receives an IP address ConsolePi will Automatically connect to an OpenVPN server under the following conditions: